NguyenMav/Project_MySQL_SimpleRadiologyDatabase/README.md

 This is a personal SQL project where I try to apply what I learned from university unit database management and try to build my own database.
 I used MySQL workbench along with MySQL Server.
 Everything produced including the entities and attributes are all hypothetical and is not real - they're made based off my domain knowledge of healthcare as someone with a radiology background.

+**Normalisations**
+1st Normal Form
+All the entities in Task 2 are 1NF because there are no repeating groups in the table, each cell is unique, and all entities have a PK.

+2nd Normal Form
+All entities are 2NF, as all entities have satisfied 1NF and there are no partial dependencies – all non-key attributes are dependent on the primary key.

+3rd Normal Form
+All entities are 3NF, as all entities have satisfied 2NF and there are no transitive dependencies.

+Justification
+I have made reasonable assumptions for every entity listed in Task 2 based on personal experiences.
+All entities were made to be 3NF from the beginning.
+However, I made sure to double-check by going through the checklist for each level of normal form as stated above.

 **Entity Relationship Diagram**

 This is the ERD I made with crowfoot notations before I tried implementing it into a database.